Amplitude-Developer-Docs/amplitude-dev-center/docs/data/middleware-overview.md

 ---
-id: middleware
 title: Using Middleware
+description: Use middleware to extend Amplitude by running a sequence of custom code on every event.
+This pattern is flexible and you can use it to support event enrichment, transformation, filtering, routing to third-party destinations, and more.

 ---

 ## Overview

-Middleware allows you to extend Amplitude by running a sequence of custom code on every event.
+Middleware lets you extend Amplitude by running a sequence of custom code on every event.
  This pattern is flexible and you can use it to support event enrichment, transformation, filtering, routing to third-party destinations, and more.

-Each Middleware is a simple function with this signature:
+Each middleware is a simple function with this signature:

 ```js
 function (payload: MiddlewarePayload: next: MiddlewareNext): void;
 ```

-The `payload` contains the `event` to send and an optional `extra` that lets you pass custom data to your own Middleware implementations.
+The `payload` contains the `event` to send and an optional `extra` that lets you pass custom data to your own middleware implementations.

-To invoke the next Middleware in the queue, use the `next` function.
-You must call `next(payload)` to continue the Middleware chain.
-If a Middleware doesn't call `next`, then the event processing stop executing after the current Middleware completes.
+To invoke the next middleware in the queue, use the `next` function.
+ You must call `next(payload)` to continue the middleware chain.
+If a middleware doesn't call `next`, then the event processing stops executing after the current middleware completes.

 Add middleware to Ampli via `ampli.client.addEventMiddleware()`.
-You can add as many Middleware as you like.
-Each Middleware runs in the order in which it's added.
+You can add as many middleware as you like.
+Each middleware runs in the order in which it's added.

 ```js
 const loggingMiddleware: Middleware = (payload, next) => {